CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### EXERCISE 4
 **Notes on Postman**

-In the next image you an exaple of a Postman screenshot for a POST request.
+In the next image you can see Postman doing a POST request.
 Highlighed areas indicate the fields that need to be changed and/or information that needs to be added.
 The arrow points to a tab where you will need to set the type of content of this request.
 As denoted by the arrow legend, you will need to set `Content-Type` to `application/json`.
 ![postman-get-1](postman-post-1.png)

 **User Story:** As a guest, I noticed that there is a typo on my details and wish to correct it.